Wondering where and how to invest money in India? We list 12 of the best investment options to help Indian women save

 While Indian women are pursuing high powered careers and becoming an inherent and valuable part of the workforce few of them are aware of how to become financially secure for the long term, other than earning a six-figure salary.

-There are several investment plans in India that offer long-term benefits to working women.
+There are several investment options and plans in India that offer long-term benefits to working women.
 However, it is important to know how and where to invest money in India before you actually invest your hard-earned funds.

 Investment can be best defined as, “The purchase of a financial product or any other item of value with an expectation of favourable returns in the future.”

 This ‘financial product’ can be in the form of an immovable asset (a real estate property or a piece of land), stocks, bonds, fixed deposits in banks and mutual funds.

-Some investments, like stocks or mutual funds, are primarily for the purpose of creating and increasing liquid cash reserves, whereas Bank FDs, Employee Provident Fund (EPF), and Public Provident Fund (PPF) preserve invested money, drawing interest over the years.
+Some investment options, like stocks or mutual funds, are primarily for the purpose of creating and increasing liquid cash reserves, whereas Bank FDs, Employee Provident Fund (EPF), and Public Provident Fund (PPF) preserve invested money, drawing interest over the years.

-Some investments can also be used to generate a monthly income, as the interest amount on the principal.
+Some investment options can also be used to generate a monthly income, as the interest amount on the principal.
 On the other hand, immovable assets, like real estate or land, add security which increases over the years.

 Although most working women in India invest money to avail tax benefits, it is always advisable to find the best investment options that maximise tax savings, minimise risk and offer low cost of investment with substantial returns.

 12 Of The Best Investment Options For Indian Women